vadim-miller2/book-test1/pages/ch_app_test.md

 -   [Quality Assurance Domain](ch_app.html#ch_app.Quality_Assurance_Do)

-<span class="nctnt highlight">Note:</span> For security reasons not all links in the public version of this document are accessible by the outside NCBI users.
+:heavy_exclamation_mark: __Notes__ For security reasons not all links in the public version of this document are accessible by the outside NCBI users.

 The section covers the following topics:

 -   The purpose of load balancing

--   All the separate components’ purpose, internal details, configuration
+-   All the separate componentsâ€™ purpose, internal details, configuration

 -   Communications between the components